flaviostutz/spark-scala-hdfs-docker-example/README.md

 # spark-scala-hdfs-docker-example
 Spark with Scala reading/writing files to HDFS with automatic additions of new Spark workers using Docker "scale"

+Defaults:

+* Workspace dir is at /app

+* Jar file is at /app/app.jar.

+* Main class is app.Main

 ## Usage

 * Create docker-compose.yml